The Signs You Need Markham Septic Tank Repair or Service

 Waste held in your septic tank may be backing up into your absorption field, causing plant life to grow in excess.

 When a septic system is malfunctioning, standing water may start to accumulate in your yard.
 You may notice puddles of water everywhere, signifying a problem that can't be overlooked.

-What's worse, by the time you notice things like bad odours and standing water in your yard, chances are your absorption field is already beyond repair.
+What's worse, by the time you notice things like bad odors and standing water in your yard, chances are your absorption field is already beyond repair.
 The failure to pump your tank is usually to blame.

 A thick layer of sludge accumulates in your yard, preventing any new wastewater from filtering out.

-If you notice any of these signs, then odds are your septic system is in need of repair or replacement.
+If you notice any of these signs, then the odds are your septic system is in need of repair or replacement.
 Schedule an appointment with a trusted professional before a minor problem becomes a bigger one.